core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Encryption Key is derived as defined for Sender/Recipient Keys in {{Section 3.2.1 of RFC8613}}, with the following differences.

-* The 'alg_aead' element of the 'info' array takes the value of Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}.
+* The 'alg_aead' element of the 'info' array takes the value of Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).

 * The 'type' element of the 'info' array is "Group Encryption Key".
 The label is an ASCII string and does not include a trailing NUL byte.